What does it mean to be Black, queer, and an advocate for the classical arts?

 Reynolds serves as the coordinator for Tempo, a program for opera fans and the opera-curious, aged 21-45, that provides affordable tickets to performances.
 With other events like Taste of Opera, attendees sit down for a meal with an artist or staff member to grasp the behind-the-scenes creation process – everything from the nuances of sound to the composer’s influences are laid bare.
-In addition, MN Opera is partnering with local fashion designers TIM+THOM, and Pride Festival, putting on shows outdoors, and inviting kids to performances.
-All this in a thoroughgoing effort to bring opera to the people; instead of the other way around.
+In addition, MN Opera is partnering with local fashion designers TIM+THOM, and Pride Festival, putting on shows outdoors, and inviting kids to performances --all of this in an effort to bring opera to the people; instead of the other way around.

-Meanwhile, as she ground herself in the Twin Cities theater scene, Reynolds is enthralled by the change-making potential at the intersection of social justice and the arts.
+Meanwhile, as she grounds herself in the Twin Cities theater scene, Reynolds is enthralled by the change-making potential at the intersection of social justice and the arts.

-Study abroad in Hyderabad, India, saw Reynolds knee-deep in modes of performance that exploded ideas about the anatomy of theatre.
-From storytelling to stage, she further interrogated the Western European dogmas limiting diversity – in expression, and amongst theater-goers and professionals alike.
+Study abroad in Hyderabad, India, saw Reynolds knee-deep in modes of performance that exploded ideas about the anatomy of theater.
+From storytelling to stage, she further interrogated the Western European dogmas limiting diversity – in expression, and among theater-goers and professionals alike.